timmaki/GAM/CreatingClientSecretsFile.md

         1. go to the [Google Apps Admin Console](http://admin.google.com)
         1. click the `Security` icon
 ![gam23](https://cloud.githubusercontent.com/assets/1683475/11096322/07bd8492-885f-11e5-9365-55a2dead8455.png)
-        1. in the Security console, click on `Show more`, then `Advanced settings`, then `Manage API client access`
+        1. in the Admin Console, go to the Security section, click on `Show more`, then `Advanced settings`, then `Manage API client access`
         1. near the top of the screen, paste the Client ID into the field labeled `Client Name`
         1. select the entire list of _API scopes - OAuth2_ below, copy it (Control/Command-C) and paste it into the field labeled `One or More API Scopes` on the Admin Console screen
         1. click the `Authorize` button